ltelab/disdrodb/CONTRIBUTING.rst

 Fork the repository
 ~~~~~~~~~~~~~~~~~~~

-Once you have set the development environment, the next step is creating
+Once you have set the development environment (see `Setting up the development environment`_), the next step is creating
 your local copy of the repository, where you will commit your
 modifications.
 The steps to follow are: